John Travolta: 2000s: Continuation in Hollywood films

-2010s
+2010s–2020s: Shift to direct-to-video and streaming

 Since 2010, Travolta has starred mostly in action films and thrillers, such as From Paris with Love (2010) and Savages (2012).
 In 2014, Travolta made headlines for mispronouncing the name of Idina Menzel by calling her "Adele Dazeem" during the live broadcast of the 86th Academy Awards; he subsequently apologized and expressed embarrassment for the error.
 The mispronunciation evolved into a popular internet meme which ultimately boosted Menzel's popularity, causing Menzel to remark that Travolta's error "was one of the best things that happened" in her career.
 In 2016, he returned to television in the first season of the anthology series American Crime Story, titled The People v.
 O. J. Simpson, in which he played lawyer Robert Shapiro.
 For his performance he received a nomination for the Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie.

-2020s
+In 2020, he costarred in the Quibi action-comedy web series Die Hart, and received another Primetime Emmy Award nomination.

 Following the death of his wife Kelly Preston in July 2020, Travolta hinted on his Instagram account that he would be putting his career on hold, stating, "I will be taking some time to be there for my children who have lost their mother, so forgive me in advance if you don't hear from us for a while".

+Travolta's directorial debut, Propeller One-Way Night Coach, premiered at the 2026 Cannes Film Festival where he also received an Honorary Palme d'Or.
+The film was released on the streaming service Apple TV on May 29, 2026.